TOP 5 Jogging Strollers of 2018 – prepare to be amazed!

 |Handbrake & parking brakes||The handbrake maintains form and pace when running downhill.
 Critical for rollerblading and for emergency braking||Models with no parking brakes – as jogging strollers may roll off when left unattended.
 For rollerblading -only choose the models with the hand break|

 |Adjustable handle*||To suit your height while running.
 Rollerblading requires a higher handle than running.||A fixed handle that doesn’t suit your height.|

 *I found that only 1 out of the 5 best US jogging strollers have an adjustable handle – Schwinn/Instep Arrow.
-Jeep Overland and Tike Tech X3 Sport aren’t in my Top 5, though they all have an adjustable handle!
-Joovy Zoom ATS and Baby Jogger FIT strollers have a quite high handlebar that allows taller parents to have a decent run vs. BOB models.
+Tike Tech X3 Sport isn’t in my Top 5, though it has an adjustable handle!
+Joovy Zoom 360 and Baby Jogger FIT strollers have a quite high handlebar that allows taller parents to have a decent run vs. BOB models.

 All the best jogging strollers are equipped with a 5-point safety harness, safety wrist strap, have air-filled road tires and a good weather shield.

 A weather shield (rain cover) is a must.
 Get a little pump so you can fill tires right on the go.